situx/sparqlunicornGoesGIS_testdata/README.md

         preferredlang: en
         license: CC-BY-SA 4.0
         ghpages: true
+        ghpagesbranch: gh-pages
+        ghpagesfolder: /
 ```

 The workflow may be called using the following paramters:
-* rdffilepath: A whitespace-separated list of RDF files
+* rdffilepath (required): A whitespace-separated list of RDF files
 * docpath: The path where the HTML documentation should be stored, optionally also a list of paths
-* prefixns: The prefix of the RDF data which should be documented with HTML
+* prefixns (required): The prefix of the RDF data which should be documented with HTML
 * prefixnsshort: The short name of the data prefix as it should appear in the HTML documentation
 * indexpages: If true, generates index pages for navigation
 * createcollections: If true, generates SKOS collections for items of the same class for navigation purposes